delawaremathguy/ShoppingList15/README.md

 ## What's New in ShoppingList15

-This third iteration of my ShoppingList project will be my learning environment for what most people cal "SwiftUI 3," and I will try to use new features available in iOS 15 whenever I can.
+This third iteration of my ShoppingList project will be my learning environment for what most people call "SwiftUI 3," the version of SwiftUI released with iOS 15, and I will try to use new features available in iOS 15 whenever I can.

-There are no design changes to the app, so please check out the earlier README documents.
+There are no UI-level design changes to the app, so please check out the earlier README documents.

-Here are some of the major, code-level changes:
+Here are some of the major, code-level changes (which are not otherwise mentioned earlier in the "Most Recent Update" section)

-* Many code changes have been made and much has been simplified.

-* Comments throughout the code have been updated -- some with expanded detail on why something is being done the way it is being done.
+* Comments throughout the code have undergone some cleaning.

 ### Core Data Notes